papasj19/ChatBot/Presenting_Domain/README.md

 ```bash
 Presenting_Domain/main.py
 ```
 The user will only need the aforementioned software.
-There will be four libraries commented out at the top of the code(beneath the class declaration), if the users computer requests something, un-comment these lines and compile again, it should work.
+There will be four libraries commented out at the top of the code(beneath the class declaration), if the users computer requests another library upon compilation, un-comment these lines and compile again, it should work.

 ```python
 # nltk.download('punkt')